datastax/cpp-driver/README.md

 * [Features]
 * [Building and Testing]
 * [Migration]

 ## Getting Help

 * JIRA: https://datastax-oss.atlassian.net/browse/CPP (Assign "Component/s" field set to "DSE")
 * Mailing List: https://groups.google.com/a/lists.datastax.com/forum/#!forum/cpp-driver-user
 * DataStax Academy via Slack: https://academy.datastax.com/slack

 ## Feedback Requested

 **Help us focus our efforts!** [Provide your input] on the DSE C/C++ Driver Platform and Runtime Survey (we kept it short).

 ## Examples

-The driver includes several examples in the [examples] directory.
+Examples for using the driver can be found in our [examples repository].

 ### A Simple Example